tim13246879/Make-24-Game/README.md

   numbers 1, 1, 1, 1, since it is impossible to compute 24 with these four numbers using basic arithmetics.
 - AAU, I want to be given hints and/or solutions when I'm stuck.
 - AAU, I want to have a timer to tell me how fast I solved each problem.
-- AAU, I want to view my game history, which includes all the games I have played.
+- AAU, I want every played game to be added to my game history, which should includes all the games I have played.
 For each past game, it should allow me to see the 4 random numbers, the method I used to solve the problem, and the hints/solutions that were given, if any.
 It should also show the amount of time required to solve the problem, as well as the date and time it was solved.
 - AAU, I want to classify my past games based on the amount of time it took me to solve.
 This can help me identify